 For the time being, then, don't worry about the iPad mini 5 coming out and making your brand-new device obsolete.
 If you need an iPad mini now, go for it.

-Which iPad mini should you buy?
-Conclusion
+Which mid-size iPad should you buy?

 First, let's sum up the main differences between the iPad and 9.7-inch iPad Pro.
 Take a deep breath, because there are lots.